RaghavAtris/Water-Drinking-Notification-System/README.md

 # Water Drinking Notification System

-A application that sends out basic Windows notifications to remind us to drink water every few hours so we can keep our bodies hydrated while working.
+An application that sends out Windows notification in laptop or PC, acting as a personal health assistant, to remind the user to drink water every few hours so he or she can keep their bodies hydrated while working.

 ## Built with